-• Skip to primary navigation
+Skip to Content

-Grain-Free Apple Muffins {Paleo, Gluten-Free}
+Grain-Free Apple Muffins {Vegan, Paleo, Gluten-Free}

 This morning my husband loaded suitcases, snacks, a sleepy son, a scatterbrained wife, and two large travel mugs of coffee into the car.
 We were off on a whirlwind visit to my in-laws in Arkansas.

-It took 6 hours of cartoons and Wiggles cds to get there.
+It took 6 hours of cartoons and Wiggles CDs to get there.

-Homemade apple muffins made it possible.
+Homemade, grain-free apple muffins made it possible.

 I try to be easy on myself when it comes to travel food.
 I plan ahead as much as I can, and pack healthy snacks.
 But sometimes life gets too busy/crazy, so if we need to stop at a gas station along the way, so be it (I can track down healthy foods in most gas stations, including bananas, apples, water, dried fruit, milk, granola bars, nuts and more…).

-But I lucked out this week in that I was testing a number of muffin recipes already (new book coming along!), so I had made–and frozen, these beauties several days ahead of time.
+But I lucked out this week in that I was testing a number of muffin recipes already (new book coming along!), so I had made–and frozen– these beauties several days ahead of time.
 Perfect for grabbing and stowing in the car for our trip!

-What makes these muffins a bit different is that, not only are they healthy and naturally gluten-free, they are also grain-free.
+What makes these muffins a bit different in that, not only are they healthy and naturally gluten-free, they are also grain-free.
 I have several friends with children who cannot eat most grains, so it’s exciting to explore the possibilities of baking with grain-free flours.

 These apple muffins are made with a combination of two such flours: coconut flour and almond flour.
 They are so delicious!
 Moist and fragrant, they are absolutely irresistible!
 Loading them up with apples and cinnamon made them an instant favorite with both Kevin and Nick.